aws-neuron/aws-neuron-sdk/docs/neuron-cc/command-line-reference.md

 ## Description

-Returns a newline ('\n') separated list of operators supported by the AWS Inferentia Neural Network Accelerator.
+Returns a newline ('\n') separated list of operators supported by the NeuronCore.

 * **TENSORFLOW** - Operators will be formatted according to the value passed to the associated REGISTER_OP(“OperatorName”) macro.